What is HOPE Youth Corps/Hww Singles Corps/Hww Volunteer Corps?

 Once a recommendation has been submitted correctly, the person writing it will receive a confirmation e-mail.
 Let the people who are writing your recommendations know this, as acceptance to a program is often delayed unnecessarily by a missing recommendation.

-Please note that as of 2017, we require a 3rd recommendation for any applicant who is NOT a student (if you are not enrolled in high school or university) and is planning to serve in a program with children.
-More details available on the application.
+*Please note that as of 2017, we require a 3rd recommendation for any applicant who is NOT a student (if you are not enrolled in high school or university) and is planning to serve in a program with children.
+More details are available on the application.

 What about payment?